How to take your combined contraceptive pill

 Having a 7-day break on your pill is now considered outdated.

-Not having a bleed is not harmful.
-It doesn't affect the health of the womb or your future fertility.
-From time to time you do need to bleed however, as the endometrium (womb lining) can build up and this may cause irregular bleeding in the long term if it is not shed from time to time.
+Not having a monthly bleed is not harmful.
+It doesn't affect the health of the womb or future fertility.
+However, a bleed from time to time is needed, as the endometrium (womb lining) can build up and this may cause irregular bleeding in the long term, if not shed occasionally.

 By extending the length of time you take your pill, and having less pill breaks, the pill becomes safer and easier to manage.
 The extended options for taking the pill are called extended pill regimes.

 Extended pill regimes are safe and effective.
-The use of extended pill regimes has much to commend it.
-Research suggests this is not being encouraged enough.
+The use of extended pill regimes has much to commend it including reduced overall bleeding and better contraceptive reliability.

-- When you get to the end of the pack, start a new pack the next day and keep going.
-Do not have the 7 day break.
+- When you get to the end of the pill blister strip, start a new strip the next day and keep going.
+Do not have the 7-day break.

-- If you run 3 packs in a row like this, this is called tricycling.
+- If you run 3 blister strips in a row like this, this is called tricycling.

-- When you get to the end of the third pack, allow yourself a break.
-This can be for 4–7 days.
+- When you get to the end of the third blister strip, allow yourself a break.
+This break can be for 4 or 7 days.

 - You should bleed in the break - although sometimes women do not bleed.